teafuljs/teaful/README.md

 const [username, setUsername] = useStore.username("Another name")
 console.log(username) // -> Aral
 ```

+In this case, if you want to update the value you should use the `setUsername` method.

 #### 3. Using all the store with `useStore` directly *(not recommended)*